 For those with more stubborn, curly beards, it is sometimes necessary to run through your beard with a wide-toothed beard comb (Amazon Link) before brushing.
-This will de-tangle the hairs, resulting in the brush gliding through your beard.
-Fewer snags equal fewer breakages.
+This should de-tangle the hair, making it easier for the brush to glide through.

 What you use to groom your beard matters

-Although brushing in the shower should generally be avoided, some products are more suited to brushing a wet beard than others regardless of whether it’s wet or dry.
+Although brushing in the shower should generally be avoided, some products are more suited to brushing a beard than others regardless of whether it’s wet or dry.

 Even if you’re using a high-quality beard brush (Amazon Link) with natural bristles, using one on your beard in the shower can pull at your hair.